About Ibrahim Mahama

 Flags sometimes are supposed to represent the idea of freedom, but they can also be a symbol of oppression.
 I am interested in the combination and how it manifests itself in the character and experience of the artwork.
 All the flags are handmade and sewn.
 Each flag has two different sides and is animated by the wind within the architecture of the Rockefeller Center.
 I simply wanted to make a decaying flag out of objects that manifest our 21st-century condition, but that also holds a sense of hope.

 Frieze Sculpture curator Brett Littman released a statement saying that the Frieze Sculpture would be “an immersive campus-wide installation that is responsible to the architecture of Rockefeller Plaza,” and will include fourteen artists from 4 continents who were creating individual work that “respond to our global political moment.”
 The exhibition included notable artists such as Walter De Maria, Nick Cave, Jose Davila, Sarah Sze, Kiki Smith, and many more.

 Collaborating with other artists suits him, as he considers himself as a part of society.

 I’m not a solitary artist, but a part of a community and I have a vision of art that can effect change rather than being about producing beautiful commodities for sale on the market.
 Perhaps that distinguishes my work – it departs from the European tradition.

-What also makes him the approval of working with others is the fact that he was raised in a polygamous family, meaning he has many fathers and mothers as well as hundreds of siblings.
+What also makes him the approval of working with others is that he was raised in a polygamous family, meaning he has many fathers and mothers and hundreds of siblings.

 The workers that weave the sack, those that package products inside them, those that load, and those that transport the items leave their names, sweat, dates, and other coordinates on the sacks.
 As a result, the sacks become crusts with branding that betray their economic and sociopolitical legacies.